apache/hudi/website/docs/hoodie_deltastreamer.md

 Spark SQL should be configured using this hoodie config: hoodie.deltastreamer.source.sql.sql.query = 'select * from source_table'

+### Debezium Sources
+Debezium is an open source distributed platform for change data capture(CDC).
+Hudi has both a PostgresDebeziumSource and a MysqlDebeziumSource to route CDC logs into Apache Hudi via deltastreamer for Postgres and MySQL respectively.
+With this capability, we can continuously capture row-level changes that insert, update and delete records and seamlessly ingest these changes to Hudi tables.

 ## Flink Ingestion

 ### CDC Ingestion